 To provide information about what URI requires from its Board.
 All members are expected

-Travel time; attendance and participation (as active as possible) in all forms of Board and committee meetings, including execution of individual/group charges.
+Travel time; attendance and participation (as active as possible) in all forms of Board and committee quarterly meetings, including execution of individual/group charges.

-Committees meet or conduct their work via face-to-face, phone or some form of technology to accomplish specified tasks by established deadlines.
+COVID-19 Protocols has reduced all meetings to Zoom and teleconference call.
+Normally, Committees meet or conduct their work via face-to-face, phone or some form of technology to accomplish specified tasks by established deadlines.
 Participation is essential for the committees to do their work.

 All Board members are expected to participate in a "give and get" policy for an annual donations to URI.
 In addition, trustees are expected to attend fundraising events if possible.
+Current expectations are $1500.

 Board members can identify prospective Board members or individuals may nominate themselves.
 In either case, all prospective Board members are required to complete the Application.